kriszyp/alkali/README.md

 ## Debugging/Interaction

-[Litmus](https://github.com/kriszyp/litmus) is a project that provides a visual explorer/graph of alkali variables and data flow, that can assist with debugging and interaction with alkali data.
+See the [Debugging](#debugging) section below for information on debugging tips with standard developer tools.
+Also [Litmus](https://github.com/kriszyp/litmus) is a project that aims to provide a visual explorer/graph of alkali variables and data flow.

 ## Todo Example
 [Alkali-Todo](https://github.com/kriszyp/alkali-todo) is a the TodoMVC application written with Alkali.
 This repository includes a walk-through for a good example-based approach to learning to use Alkali.

 ## Typings
-Alkali includes an index.d.ts file to provide a TypeScript type interface.
+Alkali includes an `index.d.ts` file to provide a TypeScript type interface.

 ## Babel Plugin for Reactive Expressions
 The [babel-plugin-transform-alkali](https://github.com/kriszyp/babel-plugin-transform-alkali) can optionally be used to write and transform reactive expressions that create alkali variables from expressions.